 Welcome

-I am a graduate student attending The Ohio State University studying Quantitative Psychology under the advisement of Jolynn Pek, PhD.
-I have a Master of Science in Psychology and a Master of Applied Statistics.
-I am interested in mediation (and its application to dyadic data), moderation, conditional process analysis, bootstrapping, and power analysis.
-My main research aims are to make advancements in quantitative methodology and make these advancements available to other researchers through software development (e.g., macros, R packages).
+I am a Lecturer of Social Data Science and Psychology at the University of Maryland.
+In the classroom, I use active learning techniques to make learning statistics practical and fun.
+My research interests are mainly in mediation (and its application to dyadic data), moderation, conditional process analysis, resampling methods, and power analysis.
+My main goals are to make advancements in quantitative methodology and make these advancements available to other researchers through software development (e.g., macros, R packages).
 Feel free to browse my work and email me with any questions about my macros or about consultation/workshops.

 Recent and Upcoming Work